-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impair an adopted emergency response plan or emergency evacuation plan? \square The Project is not located in a very high fire hazard severity zone and complies County's codes.
-No impairment to any adopted emergency response plan or emergency evacuation plan is anticipated.
-This Project is less than significant impact. b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impair an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ The Project is not located in a very high fire hazard sev impairment to any adopted emergency response plan or emerg is less than significant impact. b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
 The Project Site is relatively flat and in a developed urbanize fire hazard severity zone.
 This Project is less than significant Project is not l ocated in a v ery high c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?
 The Project is a five-lot subdivision, is relatively small project and would not exacerbate fire risk. et and any in npact on infras structure are minimal d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
 The Project Site is relatively flat and any downslope or downs stream flood ing, or landsid es is very unl ikely. e) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
-The Project is not located in a very high fire hazard severity z one and con nplies County' s codes.
+The Project is not located in a very high fire hazard severity z one and con nplies County's s codes.